cgeffre/hiit-workout-builder/README.md

-# hiit-workout-builder
+# HIIT Workout Builder

 ABOUT

-This application allows you to create and be led through customized high-intensityh interval training sessions.
+This application allows you to create and be led through customized high-intensityh interval training (HIIT) sessions.
 The application is under active development and new features are being added regularly.
 Please read below for information on setting up and running the application as well as technical details.

 SETUP